Axion Dark Radiation: Hubble Tension and Hyper-kamiokande Neutrino Experiment

 \section{Late Decaying DM: Gravitino/Axino}

 In supersymmetric axion models, the gravitino/axino can play the role of dark matter particle.
 The gravitino mass $m_{3/2}$ depends on the scheme of supersymmetry breaking~\cite{Pagels:1981ke,Weinberg:1982zq,Khlopov:1984pf,Dine:1994vc,Giudice:1998bp,Randall:1998uk,Ellis:2003dn,Buchmuller:2005rt,Dudas:2017rpa}, which can be at the same order of the axino mass $m_{\tilde{a}}$~\cite{Goto:1991gq,Chun:1992zk,Chun:1995hc,Kim:2012bb}.
-Therefore, they can consist of a two-component dark matter sector, in which the heavier one is considered as late decaying DM and the lighter one is the LSP dark matter.
+Therefore, they can consist of a two-component dark matter sector, where the heavier one is the late decaying DM and the lighter one is the LSP dark matter.
 However, if the mass of the gravitino is heavier than keV, the abundance of the gravitino will easily overclose the universe.
-In order to give the present observed dark matter relic density, the reheating temperature $T_{R}$ after inflation is usually much lower than that for the thermal leptogenesis.
+To give the present observed dark matter relic density, the reheating temperature $T_{R}$ after inflation is usually much lower than that for the thermal leptogenesis.
 Fortunately, in our model, the saxion decay can help to relax the above cosmological constraint on the gravitino mass and the reheating temperature $T_{R}$.
-After inflation, the saxion field obtains an enormous potential for $s_{I}$, which results in an initial displacement of the saxion field for saxion condensate oscillation.

-In the early universe, the energy density of saxion $\rho_{s}$ begin to dominate the universe at the temperature $T_{M}$ when $\rho_{s}=\rho_{r}$.
-During the dominant epoch, the saxion started to decay and ended at the temperature $T_{s}$.
-Due to saxion decay, a large amount of the entropy was injected into the universe and thus the dark matter ($\tilde{G}$ and $\tilde{a}$) relic density produced before can be diluted~\cite{Banks:2002sd,Kawasaki:2008jc}.
+Due to saxion decay, a large amount of the entropy was injected into the universe.
+Thus the dark matter ($\tilde{G}$ and $\tilde{a}$) relic density produced before can be diluted~\cite{Banks:2002sd,Kawasaki:2008jc}.
 The effect of dilution can be parameterized by the factor $D_{s}$, which is given by